intel/flexRAN-docker-image-dependencies/README.md

 ## 3.6.
 Install flexRAN thru helm

 Intel flexRAN provide helm chart or yaml files for a sample deployment of flexran test.
-If user is NDA customer of flexRAN, they can get those helm chart or yaml files from quarter by quarter release package.
+If user is NDA customer of flexRAN, they can get those helm chart or yaml files from 22.07 release package.
-If user is not NDA customer of flexRAN, below give two examples:
+If user is Non-NDA customer of flexRAN, below give two examples:

 ### 3.6.1.
 Example yaml file for flexran timer mode test